n8n-io/n8n-docs/docs/courses/level-two/chapter-3.md

 If you need to process large incoming data, execute the Code node multiple times, or avoid API rate limits, it's best to split the data into batches (groups) and process these batches.
 You can do this with the [Loop Over Items node](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/){:target="_blank" .external}.
 This node splits input data into a specified batch size and, with each iteration, returns a predefined amount of data.

-!!! warning "Execution of Loop Over Items node"
+/// warning | Execution of Loop Over Items node
 The Loop Over Items node stops executing after all the incoming items get divided into batches and passed on to the next node in the workflow, so it is not necessary to add an IF node to stop the loop.
+///

 ### Exercise